-Master the Pieces of the Pie
+Master the pieces of the credit report puzzle

-For every credit facility, there is a limit on the amount of funds you can use.
-Just say you have a limit of $2000, and you’re using $1900 and not paying it down, that’s considered to be high usage, which impacts your credit score.
+For every credit facility (for example, a credit card or line of credit), there is a limit on the amount of funds you can use.
+Let’s say you have a limit of $2,000, and you’ve used $1,900 without paying it down — that’s considered to be high usage, which can impact your credit score.
 In the eyes of a lender, that could be a red flag.

 Length of Credit History

-Total/types of Accounts
+Total/types of Credit Accounts